nu-decree/nu-decree.github.io/list.md

 ---
 ## Courses by topic and univerisity
 ![Courses in Areas and Universities](./courses/map.png)
-> Details of courses provided bellow
+> Course details are provided bellow

 ---
 ### Northeastern University <a name="NU"></a>